alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

 - understand the natural language of users
-- identify information or tasks users expect to find but cannot locate easily
+- identify information or tasks that users expect to find but cannot locate easily
 - assess whether certain topics are unclear or insufficiently signposted
 - track changes in internal search terms over time
-- compare search terms between device categories, to understand if any content may be harder to find or more useful on mobile or desktop
+- compare search terms between device types, to understand if any content may be harder to find or more useful on mobile or desktop
-- compare search terms between users associated with a specific referral domain or not
+- compare search behaviour by referral domain, to explore if user expectations or needs vary depending on where the journey originated

 ### Understand the data

 When filtered to the "view_search_results" event:

-- "Event count" represents the total number of searches performed for a given term
+- "Event count" represents the total number of searches conducted for a given term
 - "Total users" represents the number of unique users who searched for that term

-If Event count is substantially higher than Total users for a term, this indicates that some users searched for the same term more than once during the selected date range.
-Sort the table by descending Total users and use the Bar chart cell type to see at a glance if certain terms were repeatedly entered by the same users.
+If "Event count" is substantially higher than "Total users" for a term, this indicates that some users searched for the same term more than once during the selected date range.
+Sort the table by descending "Total users" and use the Bar chart cell type to see at a glance if certain terms were repeatedly entered by the same users.

 Repeated searches may reflect:

 - users not finding relevant results immediately
 - users returning to search across sessions

-Interpret repeated searches in context.

 GA4 may suppress low-volume search terms in free accounts due to data thresholds, grouping them as "(other)".
 If you see a significant "(other)" row, some less common search terms may not be visible.